Webster University is an equal opportunity/affirmative action employer. Women and minorities are encouraged to apply.

 The National Labor Relations Act (NLRA) guarantees the right of employees to organize and bargain collectively with their employers, and to engage in other protected concerted activity or to refrain from engaging in any of the above activity.
 Employees covered by the NLRA* are protected from certain types of employer and union misconduct.

-The payroll office maintains records for all University personnel and handles matters pertaining to an employee's paycheck.
+The Payroll Office maintains payroll records for all University personnel and handles all matters pertaining to an employee's paycheck.
 Earnings and deduction records are maintained for University employees, including vacation, sick pay, personal pay, and other records of employee compensation.

 Moving UpWebster Jumps Four Spots to No. 24

 Webster University moved up to 24th from 28th in U.S. News and World Report's Regional University-Midwest category; also ranked in Top 2 percent for Study Abroad.